-I’m a Software Engineer with a leading Australian technology company.
-I’m smart, skilful, hard-working… but these are not enough to be a good consultant.
+I’m a Software Engineer with leading Australian technology company.
+I’m smart, skilful, hard working… but these are not enough to be a good consultant.
 Luckily, after listening from an experienced coach, I got some really insightful ideas.
 Here is the lesson I learnt with three levels:

 At the senior level, you bring high values to the clients with more than one skill set.
 We’re human, not tools, who should have more than one talent anyway.
 With all the previous work experience from a variety of clients, you understand the current problem with a unique perspective, different from the client’s employee.
-You know what works and what doesn’t work, know what the client likes and what don’t like, you know what the client truly needs and what the consulting company really good at.
-Build trust with culture awareness.
+You know what works and what doesn’t work, know what the client like and what doesn’t like, you know what the client truly need and what the consulting company really good at.
+Build the trust with the culture awareness.

 Overall, it’s really fucking hard to get to the highest level.
 You have to know better, bring the skills and high values to the client, to the consultant company, and to yourself as a win-win situation.
 It’s not easy and gonna takes years of practices to achieve, but I’ll keep these consulting rules in my mind.